Typhlomence/openttd-coronaai-fix/README.md

 * The AI will not try to build anything if it couldn't find a valid vehicle to buy at the moment.
 * Instead of only attempting to build once, it will check through all towns each year and (re)build if there's still nothing it owns in a town (and it can successfully build it).
 * While it doesn't store anything in the save file, the AI will check if it's built anything when it starts to avoid rebuilding in already serviced towns.
+* The AI should be able to remove unused infrastructure later if an attempt is unsuccessful due to another company's vehicle being in the way, etc.

 Limitations:
 * Likely not to be compatible with all combinations of road vehicle and road type NewGRFs.
+* It's possible that, depending on how infrastructure was initially built, the function for detecting existing infrastructure might not get things exactly right.
+To try to prevent issues when trying to remove unused infrastructure, it checks that both stations it detected are used first.

 # Original readme of ottd-coronaai
 Please increase number of road vehicles per company (in settings -> limitations).